 Is your group or charity looking for funding support?
 This page provides a range of resources and tools to help you get started.
 RVA works in partnership with Reading Borough Council’s Funding Information Service to support groups as follows:

 RBC Funding Information Service focuses on:

 - collating information about the range of funding opportunities that exist, whether grants or tendering opportunities for commissioned services.

-- hosting the online funding search site Reading 4 Community – find it via the RBC fundraising page
+- hosting the online funding search site Reading 4 Community.
+You can register via the website for regular email updates.

 - providing a funding related news feed via RVA’s channels